paritytech/parachains-integration-tests/README.md

 This tool allows you to develop tests rapidly describing them in a YAML file.
 Behind the scenes, the YAML files are converted to [Mocha](https://mochajs.org/) tests with [Chai](https://www.chaijs.com/) assertions.

-It can work alongside with [Zombienet](https://github.com/paritytech/zombienet) and [Polkadot Launch](https://github.com/paritytech/polkadot-launch), or you can run your tests against the testnet of your choice.
+It can work alongside with [Zombienet](https://github.com/paritytech/zombienet) or you can run your tests against the testnet of your choice.

 Under the `./examples` folder, this repository contains integration tests for the _Common Good Parachains_.
 You can take them as examples of how to write tests with this tool.